aman-batra-dev/Hyprland-dotfiles/Arch_Installation.md

 ![image](https://github.com/user-attachments/assets/7ca72ee0-fbe4-456e-b3f8-fc0b99b2edd3)

+Currently we have loaded an instance of Arch from our USB.
+This instance is an OS in itself.
+We will be using this OS installed on our USB pendrives to install the Arch on our system's storage device.

 ### Connecting to Wifi
 We will use a utility known as iwctl to connect to out wifi network.
 Internet access is very crucial during the installation process.
 If you are connected to the ethernet, you can skip this step entirely.